Mid-quantile regression for discrete responses: Methods

 In general, sample quantiles as defined above may not be consistent for the population quantiles when the underlying distribution is discrete \citep{Jentsch2016}.
-For example, not only does the sample median $\hat{Q}_{Y}(0.5) = Y_{(\ceil{n/2})}$ lack asymptotic normality if $Y$ is discrete, but its limiting distribution appears to be discrete in the presence of ties, even if $Y$ is continuous \citep{Genton2006}.
+Additionally, the sample median $\hat{Q}_{Y}(0.5) = Y_{(\lceil n/2 \rceil)}$ lacks asymptotic normality if $Y$ is discrete \citep{Genton2006}.
+Throughout this article, we use $\lceil x \rceil$ ($\lfloor x \rfloor$) to denote the smallest (largest) integer that is larger (smaller) than or equal to $x$.

 We now introduce the mid-cumulative distribution function (mid-CDF) \citep{Parzen1993,Parzen2004}, a modification of the standard CDF that plays an important role in discrete modeling and in samples with ties.
-For a random variable $Y$ with CDF $F_{Y}(y)$, either continuous or discrete, the function
+For a random variable $Y$ with CDF $F_{Y}(y)$, the function